Teachinghearts |

 Psalms 29: 3 says that God sits on many waters.

 - Light.
-He is surrounded by a brilliant white light.
+He is surrounded by a brilliant white light (Psalm 104: 2).

 - High Above.
 He is always described as sitting on top of the waters.